-- Hold SHIFT: shows the muted/unmuted state of the current track clips and to what scene they are assigned (see above screenshot). - Hold SHIFT + press upper-row keys 1-6: mute/unmute tracks or launch clips from any screen (synchronized to the next measure). - Hold SHIFT + press and hold ARM: displays context-sensitive help screen describing the functionality of the currently active screen. - Hold SHIFT + press DELETE: undo recent changes on the active clip.
-Undo snapshots are taken whenever an active clip is changed, when the LoopA is ARMed, when the sequencer is started via RUN/STOP with an ARMed LoopA, before CC transformations are executed and before autoloop recording is engaged. - Hold SHIFT + press LIVE knob: resets the currently active live-mode parameter to zero.
+- Hold SHIFT: shows the muted/unmuted state of the current track clips and to what scene they are assigned (see above screenshot). - Hold SHIFT + press upper-row keys 1-6: mute/unmute tracks or launch clips from any screen (synchronized to the next measure). - Hold SHIFT + press and hold ARM: displays context-sensitive help screen describing the functionality of the currently active screen. - Hold SHIFT + press LIVE knob: resets the currently active live-mode parameter to zero.
 E.g. push the LIVE knob to reset transposition while in "live transpose" mode. - Hold SHIFT + press LIVE again to revert back to the previous value.
 Use this to toggle between a nice transposition (or beatloop value) and no effect.
 These "toggle" buffers are also stored in the session file.
 E.g. save a session with "zero" transposition and recall a preset transposition value during performance.

-9. MENU Usage and LoopA Screens
+8. MENU Usage and LoopA Screens